-Creates a hyphenation key from the supplied hyphenation value.
-The syntax of the argument string is explained in section 4.3.
+This function creates a hyphenation key from the supplied hyphenation value.
+The syntax of the argument string is explained in section 5.3.
 This function is useful if you want to do something else based on the words in a dictionary file, like spell-checking.